 the author

 Mariangela Turchiarulo.
-Holder of a PhD in Architectural Design for Mediterranean Countries, she is Associate Professor for SSD ICAR 14 - “Architectural and Urban Composition” - at the ArCoD Department of the Politecnico di Bari, where she occupies the position of Rector...
+Holder of a PhD in Architectural Design for Mediterranean Countries, she is Associate Professor in Architectural and Urban Composition” at the Politecnico di Bari, where she occupies the position of Rector’s Delegate for Placement and Institutiona...

 Mariangela Turchiarulo.
-Holder of a PhD in Architectural Design for Mediterranean Countries, she is Associate Professor for SSD ICAR 14 - “Architectural and Urban Composition” - at the ArCoD Department of the Politecnico di Bari, where she occupies the position of Rector’s Delegate for Placement and Institutional Communication and is a member of the Doctoral College in “The Project for Heritage: Knowledge, Tradition and Innovation”.
+Holder of a PhD in Architectural Design for Mediterranean Countries, she is Associate Professor in Architectural and Urban Composition” at the Politecnico di Bari, where she occupies the position of Rector’s Delegate for Placement and Institutional Communication and is a member of the Doctoral College in “The Project for Heritage: Knowledge, Tradition and Innovation”.
 She is a Visiting Professor at the Universities of Belgrade, Sarajevo, Lisbon, and Granada.
-She coordinates research groups and undergraduate students in fieldwork and research activities abroad (Tunisia, Egypt, Turkey, Greece, Spain, the countries of the former Yugoslavia, China, and Japan) orientated towards the study of the characteristics of architecture, the city, and the Mediterranean and Middle Eastern landscape.
-She is a member of numerous technical and scientific committees for international conferences and workshops on urban and architectural design focused on the themes of the upgrading, enhancement, and reuse of heritage.
-She is executive producer of the documentary film “Rapsodia pugliese” commissioned for EXPO 2015 by the Politecnico di Bari, which is based on a scientific research project presented at the Conference of Italian University Rectors on the rural landscapes and architectures of Apulia.
-Between 2016 and 2017, she participated as a scientific consultant for a number of television programs for Rai 1 and Sky Arte.
-Her research activity is documented in numerous contributions to national and international books and conference proceedings.
-She is the Author of the bilingual monograph Building ’in a Style’.
+She coordinates research groups in fieldwork in Tunisia, Egypt, Turkey, Greece, Spain, the Countries of the former Yugoslavia, China, and Japan, orientated towards the study of the characteristics of architecture, the city, and the Mediterranean and Middle Eastern landscape.
+She is a member of numerous scientific committees for international conferences, workshops, and board of advisors focused on the themes of the upgrading, enhancement, and reuse of heritage.
+She is executive producer of the documentary film “Rapsodia pugliese” for EXPO 2015 and she participated as a scientific consultant for a number of television programs for Rai 1 and Sky Arte.
+Her research activity is documented in numerous publications including the bilingual monographs Building ’in a Style’.
 Italian Architecture in Alexandria, Egypt.
-The Work of Mario Rossi (Roma, Gangemi Editore, 2012) which was sponsored, inter alia, by the Ministry of Foreign Affairs and whose contents were presented in Egypt, on the occasion of the XII Week of Italian Language and Culture in the World, for which she also curated an exhibition.
+The Work of Mario Rossi (Gangemi, 2012) and Tulou.
+The fortress-houses of Fujian (Letteraventidue, 2024).

 Read more